codequistador/expeditions-game/README.md

 ## Still ToDo

-[x] Set up SocketIO multiplayer
+- [x] Set up SocketIO multiplayer
-[] Better layout without dev console
+- [] Better layout without dev console
-[] Info panel w/ good looking error box and more.
+- [] Info panel w/ good looking error box and more.
-[] Invite link when someone creates a game
+- [] Invite link when someone creates a game
-[] Figure out how to reset server when a new game is created
+- [] Figure out how to reset server when a new game is created
+- [] Set up end of game messages & flow
+- [] Build out homepage

 ## Available Scripts